jhonipereira/eGommerce/README.md

 ## Overview

-This is personal project that will serve as a e-commerce service that I want to publish in the future as a real-world product :) It uses Go (Golang), and includes a variety of services, each serving a specific purpose, and a front-end application to interact with these services.
+This is a personal project that simulates an e-commerce service that I want to publish in the future as a real-world product :) It uses Go (Golang), and includes a variety of services, each serving a specific purpose, and a front-end application to interact with these services.
+It also uses kubernetes to simulate a production environment locally.

 ## Project Structure